 Once you have your list of email contacts, it’s time to start producing your email campaign.
 Let’s think about a newsletter to promote, inform and educate your audience about the services you’re offering.
 Select your group or groups that you want to target and think about who they are and what they want to see.
 You’ve now got a good idea of who you’re targeting!
 It’s time to make your first steps in creating your email.
 The first thing we all see before we open an email is the subject line.
 The subject line will determine whether people will open your email or not.
 Simply put it needs to be short, snappy, relevant and attention-grabbing.
 Avoid clichés such as 20% off, sale now on, two for one, as these will go straight into most peoples junk.

-The meat and bones of the email is next; the content of the email is obviously crucial.
-Once again it needs to relevant to your audience.
+The meat and bones of the email are next; the content of the email is obviously crucial.
+Once again it needs to be relevant to your audience.
 Make it short, snappy and with a clear call to action (CTA).
 Don’t make your emails to long otherwise people will lose interest very quickly.
-Use images that fit on multiple devices, not just desktop.
+Use images that fit on multiple devices, not just desktops.
 Ensure your CTAs are clear with links that take people to the right page.
 By making sure you do this, you’ll have an attractive and interesting newsletter.

 How do we make sure this is all working?